 Top tip: Unsure about what liquids you can pack into your checked luggage?
 Contact your airline or airport - they can give you a hand.

 Going through airport security can be stressful at the best of times!
-With the ongoing changes to the liquid rules, follow these tips for a smoother experience:
+With the ongoing changes to the liquid rules, follow these travel tips for a smoother experience:

 Stay updated on your airport's specific liquid rules